microsoft/TypeScript-Website/packages/playground/README.md

 - The export to Code Sandbox/TS AST Viewer/etc features

 When deciding where to add a feature to the TypeScript playground, consider if it would be useful to anyone showing TypeScript in a REPL.
-If yes, add it to the playground and expose a function for this library to use.
-For example Automatic Type Acquisition is a feature which lives in the sandbox and not the playground.
+If yes, add it to the sandbox and expose a function for the playground to use.
+For example Automatic Type Acquisition is a feature which lives in the sandbox and not the playground because pretty much anyone showing TypeScript code would want it.

 ## Link Syntax